s-a-nersisyan/ExhauFS/README.md

   - `"preprocessor": "StandardScaler"` - prior classifier fitting, data are centered and scaled (z-score transformation).
   - `"model": "SVC"` - Support Vector machine Classifier (SVC) is used.
 Additional arguments are used to specify linear kernel, normalization for unbalanced classes and a cross-validation grid for penalty parameter (C) estimation.

+  Classifier construction with the given `n_k.csv` file could be done by the same command as in the previous toy example (however, this will take several days to finish).
-  Here we review two output reports which were not covered in the previous toy example (`results_build_classifiers` directory):
+  Here we review two output reports which were not covered in the toy example:

   - `summary_n_k.csv`